olofos/digital_test_runner/README.md

 Here is a complete example where a test is loaded from source, with the signals manually defined, as well as a simple driver.
 In this simple example the driver is not communicating with a device under test, but simply implementing the logic itself.
-Like this crate, this example uses [miette](https://crates.io/crates/miette) for error handeling.
+Like this crate, this example uses [miette](https://crates.io/crates/miette) for error handling.

 For a larger example, including a driver that does communicate with the device under test, see the `examples/` directory of the source code.
 ```rust